-499 Art History (11, 12)

-Prerequisites: none Estimated fees: \$20.00 Credit: 1 Offered depending on enrollment Length: Full year
+499 Art Appreciation & History (11, 12) Credit: 1 Prerequisites: none Offered depending on enrollment Estimated fees: \$20.00 Length: Full year

 Art History is a course designed to show the development of art throughout history.
 Prehistoric art through current trends will be studied.
-A variety of project-based techniques are utilized including occasional studio projects are assigned to illustrate concepts.
+A variety of project-based techniques are utilized including occasional studio projects assigned to illustrate concepts.
 Students will learn various art criticism processes and will develop both written and verbal criticism skills.
 This course would be an appropriate selection for college bound students.